-Some of you may see this as a negative—rather than a positive—because of the emphasis that society places on practical thinking.
+Some of you may see this as a negative—rather than a positive—because society emphasizes practical thinking.
 The main issue with this perspective, however, is that creative thought is what drives the world forward.

-Rather, there are particular abstract notions and ideas that are often coined as mere fantasy, but have the potential to become something concrete in the real world.
+Rather, some particular abstract notions and ideas are often coined as mere fantasy but can become something concrete in the real world.

-For example, the fantasy work—which would later foster the literary sub-genre of science fiction—Twenty Thousand Leagues Under the Sea by Jules Verne described an underwater vessel dubbed The Nautilus in the year 1870.
-This underwater vessel was so intricate and detailed, that it convinced a young man by the name of Simon Lake that this mere fantasy could actually be brought to the real world.
+For example, the fantasy work—which would later foster the literary sub-genre of science fiction—Twenty Thousand Leagues Under the Sea by Jules Verne described an underwater vessel dubbed The Nautilus in 1870.
+This underwater vessel was so intricate and detailed that it convinced a young man by the name of Simon Lake that this mere fantasy could actually be brought to the real world.